 We try some more combinations of SAW filters and coupling, this time reporting the oscillation frequency by comparison with our 868-MHz reference.

-We are pleased with the success of our precision SAW oscillator, but we are not pleased with the performance of the UPC2746 and UPC2771.
+We have had some trouble with the UPC2746 and UPC2771 in these circuits.
 The UPC2764 oscillates in conjunction with some SAW filters.
-The entire circuit has tends to power up in a parasitic oscillation.
-Both chips are vulnerable to small over-shoots in the power supply at start-up.
-Their own saturating output power is enough to destroy their own input.
+With such SAW filters, the entire circuit will at times power up in a parasitic oscillation.
+Usually we can stop the oscillation by re-connecting power, but with some filters the oscillations are persistent.
+Furthermore, both chips are vulnerable to over-shoots of a few hundred millivolts in our 3.3-V power supply at start-up.
+And their own saturating output power is enough to destroy their own input.
 We must design a new SAW filter, one which is rugged and unconditionally stable.

 The 30-mil tracks that carry the output of U2 back to the inputs of the SAW filters very in length depending upon the SAW filter we select.
 These 30-mil tracks are 15-mil above the ground plane.
 Their impedance is 50-Ω and transmission velocity is 175 mm/ns.
 At 900 MHz, the 30-mil tracks introduce a phase delay of 2.0°/mm.
 Filter L1 has a total of 85 mm of track for a phase delay of 170°, L2 has 105 mm and 210°, L3 has 125 mm for 250°.
 The UPC2746 introduces a −170° phase shift from its input to its output at 900 MHz.
 The total phase shift through U2 and along the tracks is +20° for L1, −20° for L2 and −60° for L3.